jlndk/devoops/report/27_Process-Monitoring.md

 ![Minitwit - Grafana - node_exporter](images/node_exporter.png)

-One of the things that cannot be monitored reliably with these two solutions is if our system is actually accessible through the internet.
+One of the things that cannot be monitored reliably with these two solutions is whether the system is accessible through the internet.
-For this, we use a service called [https://ohdear.app](OhDear).
-This service tries to visit our application from multiple places every 2 minutes, and will notify us, through email and on discord, if they can not access it.
-Furthermore, they also keep track of total downtime along with various other metrics, such as TLS certificate health and broken links.
+For this, a service called [Oh Dear](https://ohdear.app) was used.
+This service tries to visit a subscribed application from multiple places every 2 minutes, and will send notifications, through email and on discord, if Oh Dear cannot access it.
+Furthermore, Oh Dear also keeps track of total downtime along with various other metrics, such as TLS certificate health and broken links.
-This tool has been immensely useful for ensuring our system was available at all times, and let us be more confident that our system was working in production.
+This tool has been immensely useful for ensuring that the system was available at all times.
 See appendix 1 for an attached uptime report.